 , Mustafa Gür11

-Adana Numune Training And Research Hospital, Department Of Cardiology, Adana, Turkey2
+Department of Cardiology, Adana Numune Training and Research Hospital, Adana, Turkey2

-OBJECTIVE We aimed to investigate whether lower thiol levels are associated with the peri-procedural factors during primary percutaneous coronary intervention (pPCI) at the admission of ST-segment elevation myocardial infarction (STEMI) or not, and their prognostic value at six-month follow-up.
+OBJECTIVE The aim of this study was to investigate whether low thiol levels are associated with peri-procedural factors during primary percutaneous coronary intervention (pPCI) upon admission with ST-segment elevation myocardial infarction (STEMI), and the prognostic value at 6-month follow-up.

-RESULTS While age, contrast induced nephropathy, NT-proBNP, stent length and creatinine were related to native thiol, NT-proBNP, contrast induced nephropathy, and creatinine were related to total thiol.
-NT-proBNP was related to the disulphide levels.
-The left ventricular ejection fraction (LVEF), native thiol, total thiol, LDL and serum albumin were found to be independent predictors of major adverse cardiovascular events (MACEs) during 6 months of follow up.
+RESULTS While age, contrast-induced nephropathy, N-terminal prohormone of brain natriuretic peptide (NT-proBNP), stent length, and creatinine were related to native thiol, NT-proBNP, contrast-induced nephropathy, and creatinine were related to total thiol.
+NT-proBNP was also related to the disulphide level.
+The left ventricular ejection fraction (LVEF) and the levels of native thiol, total thiol, low-density lipoprotein, and serum albumin were found to be independent predictors of major adverse cardiovascular events (MACEs) during 6 months of follow-up.

-CONCLUSION Initial lower native thiol, total thiol, LVEF, LDL and serum albumin may be used to identify patients with an increased long-term risk of unfavourable cardiac events in case of STEMI.
+CONCLUSION Initial lower native thiol, total thiol, LVEF, LDL, and serum albumin may be used to identify patients with an increased long-term risk of unfavorable cardiac events in case of STEMI.

 How to cite this article